Table of Contents

 Of course, this is achieved by either opening the louvered pergola roof or closing it as needed.

 These louvered pergolas are made of extruded aluminum.
 Without a doubt the most robust of all building materials.
-The louvered roofs can be upgraded to have heaters, misters, pendant light, beautiful dappled light, climbing plants, wind sensors, rain sensors, and much more.
+The louvered roofs can be upgraded to have heaters, misters, pendant lights, beautiful dappled light, climbing plants, wind sensors, rain sensors, and much more.

 Even though these are the nicest of the nice, they do come with a price tag.
 Louvered patio covers come with a hefty price tag.
 For the most part, the louvered pergola starts at around $40 per square foot and can go as high as $300 per square foot.